Portneuf River Maps

 1When can I float the river?

 The Portneuf River is never “closed” but is always a float-at-your-own-risk adventure.
 Typical floating season is May through October.
-Text or email “13075500” to waternow@usgs.gov for real-time data on river flow.
+Get real-time river flow data from the USGS website for the Portneuf River.

 2Do I need to wear a life vest?